-Congratulations to our inaugural M. Estellie Smith Memorial Fund award recipient!
+Congratulations to our 2019 M. Estellie Smith Memorial Fund award recipient!

 ABOUT THE M. ESTELLIE SMITH MEMORIAL FUND